KirtiYadav1681/demo-travel-app-ui/README.md

 This repository contains the code for a fully responsive travel website created from scratch using React and CSS.
 The website includes various sections such as a landing page, a form for getting started, explore countries and cities sections, a flight search functionality, and a footer with important links.

 ## Demo
-Check out the live website: [https://react-travel-webui.netlify.app/][Travel Website]
+Check out the live website: [https://react-travel-webui.netlify.app/]

 ## Table of Contents
 -Features